FC Gueugnon

 Football Club Gueugnonnais (commonly called Gueugnon [ɡøɲɔ̃]) is a French association football club based in Gueugnon, Burgundy.
 The club was formed in 1940 and plays its home matches at the Stade Jean Laville located within the city.

-The club has spent majority of its history in the second and third tiers of French football, with short spells in the top flight.
+The club has spent majority of its history in the second and third tiers of French football, with a short spell in the top flight.
 It has had success at national level, most notably winning the League Cup in 2000, Ligue 2 in 1979 and reaching the semi-finals of the French Cup in 1991.

 The club faced bankruptcy in 2011 and subsequently reformed in the sixth tier; since then it has aimed to climb back up the league pyramid.